Skip to main content

 caution

-Create snapshot by selecting volume
+Create snapshot by selecting a volume

 CategoryDescription

-Selected volumeThe volume to create a snapshot
+Selected volumeThe volume to snapshot

-ᄂ e.g. Backing up a 50GB volume creates a 50GB snapshot
+e.g., a 50GB volume creates a 50GB snapshot

-Create snapshot from Snapshot tab
+Create snapshot from the snapshot tab

 info